Hallway Fights That Give ‘Bullet Train’ a Run for Its Money

 Captain America: The Winter Soldier

 Don’t challenge Cap if you’re a normal human.
 Just don’t.
 Even if you’re a bunch of highly trained operatives in an elevator.
-This scene gave the long-time stunt team screen time and proved that Cap isn’t just a smiling guy that does PSAs.
+This scene gave the long-time stunt team screen time and proved that Cap isn’t just a smiling guy who does PSAs.

 via Marvel Studios